-There currently are a variety of options to travel by night train from Copenhagen (Denmark) to Hamburg (Germany), taking between approximately 5 and 9 hours: Namely the RJ 387, the EN 345, the EN 13471, the 301 and the 10301.
-These lines are operated by DB, SJ, ÖBB and Snälltåget.
+There currently are a variety of options to travel by night train from Copenhagen (Denmark) to Hamburg (Germany), taking between approximately 5 and 9 hours: Namely the RJ 387, the 10301, the EN 345, the EN 13471 and the 301.
+These lines are operated by DB, Snälltåget, SJ, ÖBB and RDC.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.